Anon-Planet/thgtoa/guide.md

 -   (Host OS Only) Go into Settings > Network & Internet > Wi-Fi and Enable Random Hardware Address.

-# Appendix B: Windows Additional Privacy Settings
+# Appendix B: Windows Additional Privacy Settings:

 As written earlier in this guide and as noted by PrivacyGuides.org[^458], Windows 10/11 is a privacy nightmare.
 And disabling everything during and after the installation using the settings available to you is not enough.
 The amount of telemetry data collected by Microsoft is staggering and could defeat your attempts at keeping secrets.
 You will need to download and use a couple of utilities to (hopefully) force Windows 10/11 into not sending data back to Microsoft.